Craig Deans: Coaching career

 In 2008, Deans became the inaugural youth team coach for the Newcastle Jets for their team in the new A-League National Youth League.

 On 5 October 2011, he was appointed interim manager of the Newcastle Jets after the sacking of Branko Culina.
 He returned to his previous job when a full time manager was appointed.

 In 2014 he took over the club's youth team, and then in 2015 he became the head coach of the Women's team.

 In the 2015/16 W-League season he won the Coach of the Year award for rebuilding a Newcastle Jets team that had senior players Emily van Egmond, Hayley Crawford, Tori Huster, Angela Salem, Katherine Reynolds and Amber Neilson all exit the club in the off-season.

 After the sacking of Ernie Merrick in Round 13 of the 2019/20 A-League season he once again took the role of interim manager.
 He had the role for 5 games, with 1 win, 1 draw and 3 defeats and did not apply for the role on a full-time basis.
 After Carl Robinson was appointed Deans went back to his usual role as an assistant coach.

 Newcastle Jets Head Coaching Appointment

-When Robinson joined the Western Sydney Wanderers after they had sacked Jean-Paul de Marigny prior to the start of the Covid delayed 2020/21 season, Deans once again took the interim head coaching role with his first game a 1–0 loss to the Central Coast Mariners on New Year's Eve, December 31, 2020.
+When Robinson joined the Western Sydney Wanderers after they had sacked Jean-Paul de Marigny prior to the start of the Covid delayed 2020/21 season, Deans once again took the interim head coaching role with his first game a 1–0 loss to the Central Coast Mariners on New Year's Eve, 31 December 2020.
 Unlike earlier occasions Deans applied to take over the head coaching role permanently.
-After 7 games his side had 2 wins, 1 draw and 4 losses then on Wednesday the 10th of February 2021 he was appointed on a two-year contract as the full time head coach.
+After 7 games his side had 2 wins, 1 draw and 4 losses then on Wednesday 10 February 2021 he was appointed on a two-year contract as the full time head coach.

 On 3 June 2021, Deans announced that he would be resigning as the manager of the Newcastle Jets at the conclusion of the season.